Information for visiting students

 If you have any short questions or problems you are more than welcome to get in touch with the Fachschaft Geschichte.
 They are the student representatives for all prospective historians in Mainz.
 Since many of them have already spent a semester or two abroad, they know from their personal experience which difficulties might come up during that time.

 The History Department offers courses taught through French and English every term.
 We offer special classes for students from abroad.
-We wish to contribute to your successful studies by familiarising you with the basics of working academically in a German university context in a complementary tutorial.
+We wish to contribute to your successful studies by familiarising you with the basics of working academically in a German university context in a complementary tutorial especially for Incomings.
 It is primarily aimed at teaching you skills that will help you participate in other courses.

 Are you curious about Mainz, its university and the History Department?
 For more information concerning an application see the International Office’s homepage.

-If you have more specific information concerning studying history or the History Department Dr. Pia Nordblom will be happy to help.
+If you need more information concerning studying history or the History Department Dr. Pia Nordblom will be happy to help.

 Loic Mainguy: "The staff as well as the students here in Mainz do everything to give the students from abroad a warm reception.
 The SIS, the TOMs, the Erasmus team and the Fachschaft; everyone is concerned with the newcomers’ well-being and helps with their integration in college life, both academically and socially."